Dallas vs Seattle

 Which city has higher STR taxes — Dallas or Seattle?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Seattle charges 15.6% combined lodging tax (state + county + city).
-Compare the full breakdown in the table above.
+Notably, Seattle benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?